Please note, this post was last updated in 2020 and I no longer update this website.

 Images on Pexels are either sourced from other photo sharing websites, or uploaded by users.

-The other advantage of Photos For Class is the images are apparently filtered and age-appropriate.
-They come from Flickr and Pixabay.
+The other advantage of Photos For Class is the images are filtered and age-appropriate.
+They come from Pixabay and Pexels.

 Clip art and vectors can be useful for students’ creations.
 Rather than just an attractive image, their work might require a map, sign, icon, or flag etc.